Aimua-Obasuyi/Portfolio/README.md

 # Portfolio

-sorce code for my portfolio website

-website in html css and javasript

-one-page website with animations

-check it out at http://aimua-obasuyi.web.app/
+source code for my portfolio website, the website in HTML CSS and JavaScript, it is a one-page website with animations. you can check it out at http://aimua-obasuyi.web.app/